-The initial concept of Blockchain as an Information Technology term for how to structure and share data has now transformed into a modern approach to the distributed database.
-These distributed databases are meant to store and share information and are controlled by a group of individuals.
-There are various types of blockchain applications integrated across hardware and various platforms across the globe.
+The initial concept of Blockchain term for how to structure and share data has now transformed into a modern approach.
+These distributed databases can store and share data and allows users to use that information for different purposes.

 Types of Blockchains

 All these types of blockchains utilize cryptography for safely managing ledgers.
 This eliminates the need for central authority which is the most dominant aspect of blockchains.
 Blockchains create a history of transactions that are difficult to change or remove.
-If a user wants to add an entry or transaction to the Blockchain, it first needs to be verified by someone who has validation control to verify the proposed record.
+If a user wants to make a new transaction via Blockchain, the controller with validation control will first verify the proposed record.

-The objective of blockchains, also known as Distributed Ledger Technology (DLT) is to record and distribute digital information without any editing.
+Blockchains, also known as Distributed Ledger Technology (DLT), can record and distribute digital information without any editing.
 This makes blockchain the foundation for indisputable ledgers or records of transactions that cannot be changed, erased, or destroyed.